NWMichl/openvuln/README.md

 If you need to reach the OpenVuln API via an https-proxy, just uncomment the four config lines of the Cisco API tasks and enter the proxy parameters, like URL, Port and credentials.

+### 6. (opt) Slack notification

+In order to use slack as a notification receiver, you need to register a custom app and allow incoming webhooks.
+The API token can be extracted from the Webhook URL, it's basically everything behind ...services/ .
+This token has to be provided as an Ansible variable called slack_token and don't forget to uncomment the slack notification task.

 ## Playbook execution

 The playbook can be run 'as is' with the preconfigured test data in the host_list variable, just by adding the API client_key & client_secret.